danriti/moleskine/faking-the-funk/README.md

 important to note that complexity may increase as you introduce mocking of POST, PUT, and DELETE requests.

-However complex, I hope I have demonstrated the value to your test suite when using a structured and well organized approach when creating mocks of external services.
+However complex, I hope I have demonstrated the value to your test suite of using a structured and well organized approach when creating mocks for external services.
 Not only will your test suite improve in speed, but you'll create a set of reusable mocks that can be leveraged by existing and future tests.

-As a follow up, I highly encourage to you watch the PyCon 2014 talk by [Augie Fackler][33] and [Nathaniel Manista][34] titled [Stop Mocking, Start Testing][35].
+As a follow up, I highly encourage you to watch the PyCon 2014 talk by [Augie Fackler][33] and [Nathaniel Manista][34] titled [Stop Mocking, Start Testing][35].